 Your letter of motivation should not exceed 2 pages or 900 words.
 You should briefly sketch your motivation and personal suitabilty for the MPP or MIA programme at the Hertie School.

 Do I need to mail any hard copies of documents?

 Upon admission to the programme we will communicate which original documents must be mailed or presented during orientation week.

-Yes.
-However, you need to have completed your undergraduate studies by 31 August in order to be able to register for the programme beginning on 1 September the same year.
+Yes – you can apply without an undergraduate certificate but you will need to have completed your undergraduate studies by 31 August in order to be able to register for the programme beginning on 1 September the same year.
 If you are not yet in possession of your certificate, please indicate on the application when you will receive it.

 All documents must be submitted in English.
 Transcripts, degree certificates and/or reference letters originally issued in a language other than English, must be translated by a sworn (court-registered) translator.
 Personal translations are not accepted.
 You may contact your local American Embassy or British Consulate for a list of certified translators in your area.
 Translations must be literal, i.e. grades should not be transferred into other grading systems.

 No. Documents do not need to be notarized or have an apostille; however, they should be certified copies from the issuing authority.

 Can I apply for the Future of Europe Stipend if I am not an EU citizen?